Fourth Stimulus Check: Will You Get Another Relief Payment?

 As of mid-June, over a quarter of American adults (66 million people) reported some difficulty keeping up with expenses in the prior week.
 A survey from the Federal Reserve Bank of New York determined that over 58 percent of those receiving a third stimulus check have or will use the money on consumption or paying down debt.
 That includes debt incurred during the pandemic.
 A Bloomberg/Morning Consult poll from last February listed food and housing costs as the second and third most popular uses of the then-upcoming stimulus.

 Employment also remains below pre-pandemic levels.
-The unemployment rate fell to 5.8 percent in May, but at that time about 7.6 million fewer people were employed as compared to early 2020.
+The unemployment rate ticked up to 5.9 percent in June, but millions fewer people are employed as compared to early 2020.
 Most of them were in low-wage jobs lost during the pandemic that have not returned.
-Approximately 373,000 people initially applied for unemployment insurance during the last full week of June.
+Approximately 373,000 people initially applied for unemployment insurance during the week spanning late June and early July.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
 Another 99,000 people sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
 As of the week ending June 19, about 14.2 million workers were receiving some form of unemployment aid.
 Many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.

 As before the pandemic, many who are willing to work cannot find jobs with the wages and benefits they need to survive.
 According to Marie Newman, a U.S. Representative from Illinois, “there is not a shortage of Americans looking for work, there is a shortage of Americans willing to work for starvation wages with no benefits, no health care, and no protections during a pandemic.”